coughingmouse/Korean-Romanization/README.md

-# Mawse Korean-to-Latin Script Romanization
+# Mawse Korean Script Romanization

 Latin Transliteration and Transcription System for Korean Scripts, made to be used.